n1c0z/aixcel/README.md

 ## Installation

-To get a copy of the project to your local folder, run the following command:
+Clone the project to your local enviroment:

 ```bash
 git clone https://github.com/n1c0z/aixcel.git
 ```

-And install all packages with `npm install` (or `pnpm install` or `yarn`):
+Navigate inside the cloned directory and install all packages with `npm install` (or `pnpm install` or `yarn`):

 ```bash
 npm install